jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 wget https://raw.githubusercontent.com/jamesbuckett/microservices-metrics-chaos/master/locustfile.py
 ```

+Start a new shell

+Change to locust directory: `cd locust`

 Obtain the external IP address of Online Boutique.
 * `kubectl -n ns-contour  get service contour-release | awk 'FNR == 2 {print $4}'`
 * This is the EXTERNAL-IP of the Online Boutique.